EBjerrum/rdeditor/README.md

 ## ISSUES

-- Not possible to distinguish undefined and trans when editing cis/trans double bonds
-- Aromaticity perception hides double-single bonds (kekulization can do likewise)

-please report issues at GitHub, it's tough getting all corners of a GUI tested.
+Please report issues at GitHub, it's tough getting all corners of a GUI tested.